ReneNulschDE/mbapi2020/info.md

   Refresh the API access token

 * auxheat_start:
   Start the auxiliary heating of a car defined by a vin.

 * auxheat_stop:
   Stop the auxiliary heating of a car defined by a vin.

+* battery_max_soc_configure:
+  Configure the maximum value for the state of charge of the HV battery of a car defined by a vin.

 * doors_unlock:
   Unlock a car defined by a vin.
 PIN required.